 Antihistamines attempt to block, or reduce, the reception of histamines, which in turn helps decrease the severity of allergy symptoms.
-Allergy medicines can substantially reduce the manifestation of symptoms like water eyes, running nose, rashes and swelling due to hay fever, dust, food allergies, and pet dander.
+Allergy medicines can substantially reduce the manifestation of symptoms like watery eyes, running nose, rashes and swelling due to hay fever, dust, food allergies, and pet dander.
 However, there are limitations to what antihistamines can accomplish and they often can’t prevent every symptom you are suffering from.

 Benadryl is simply one type of antihistamine, the brand name for the antihistamine known as diphenhydramine.
 In addition to the treatment of symptoms of allergies, diphenhydramine is sometimes used to treat vomiting, nausea, and dizziness.
 As with all medication, there are possible side effects to the use of Benadryl or other diphenhydramines.
 Drowsiness, dizziness, and dry mouth are the most common side effects.